ahuacate/pve-host/README.md

 And click `Apply Changes`.

-As you've probably concluded you must add any new HAProxy backend server IPv4 address(s) to the Unifi Pre-Authorization Access list for HAProxy frontend to have access to these servers.
+As you've probably concluded you must add any new HAProxy backend server IPv4 address(s) to the UniFi Pre-Authorization Access list for HAProxy frontend to have access to these servers.

-# 4. Easy Script Method
+# 4. Easy Script

 Our single Easy Script can be used on both primary and secondary PVE hosts.
 Your user input is required.
 The script will create, edit and/or change system files on your PVE host.
 When an optional default setting is provided you can accept our default (recommended) by pressing ENTER on your keyboard.
 Or overwrite our default value by typing in your own value and then pressing ENTER to accept and to continue to the next step.

-After executing the Easy Script in your PVE host SSH CLI terminal you will asked or prompted for input about:
+After executing the Easy Script in your PVE host SSH terminal you will asked or prompted for input about:

 - Verify PVE enterprise subscription status - A patch will be applied if you do not have a valid PVE subscription
 - Fully update your PVE host OS